ray-project/ray/doc/source/ray-air/getting-started.rst

 Why Ray AIR?
 ------------

 Ray AIR aims to simplify the ecosystem of machine learning frameworks, platforms, and tools.
-It does this by taking a scalable, single-system approach to ML infrastructure:
+It does this by taking a scalable, single-system approach to ML infrastructure (i.e., leveraging Ray as a unified compute framework):

 **1. Seamless Dev to Prod**: AIR reduces friction going from development to production.
 Traditional orchestration approaches introduce separate systems and operational overheads.
 With Ray and AIR, the same Python code scales seamlessly from a laptop to a large cluster.